All The Care

-To prepare for your child’s tooth extraction, Dr. Brady will numb the area around the tooth, including the tooth itself, the surrounding gums, and the jawbone.
+To prepare for your child’s tooth extraction, our pediatric dentist will numb the area around the tooth, including the tooth itself, the surrounding gums, and the jawbone.

 In order to loosen the tooth for removal, it will be firmly rocked back and forth.
 But because of the anesthetic, your child should not feel any pain during this process, just some pressure.

 There can sometimes be complications relating to the roots of a tooth, the shape of a tooth or the tooth’s position, all of which should be apparent once the x-rays of your child’s teeth have been viewed.
 If a tooth is buried in bone, a more surgical approach may be required.
 The gums may need to be cut away and the bone may need to be removed using a surgical drill.
 In situations like this, your anesthetic options might vary, depending on the severity, and stitches would be used to replace the gum to the normal position.

 After your child’s extraction is complete we will be able to provide you with information and instructions you need in order to make sure that your child’s mouth will heal properly.